 Our opinion of Santa Pola Castle.
 As stated above this is not really a castle in the traditional sense, it is much more a fortress, but is well worth a visit just for the museum.
 There is a well placed car park nearby.
 When in this area the Skywalk is also worth visiting.

 Elche - El Alcázar, The Altamira Palace

-This is situated next to the Vinalopó riverbed, to the north west of ancient walled city, it is now fully restored and is part of the Archaeological and History Museum of Elche and houses sections dedicated to the Andalusian and contemporary eras of Elche.
+Also known as Palacio de Altamira or Alcazar de la Señoria, this is situated next to the Vinalopó riverbed, to the northwest of ancient walled city, it is now fully restored and is part of the Archaeological and History Museum of Elche and houses sections dedicated to the Andalusian and contemporary eras of Elche.

-The palace was built at the end of the fifteenth century but it is thought to be built on an earlier building dating from the 12th or 13th century, which would have been part of the defenses of the walled village.
+The palace was built at the end of the fifteenth century, but it is thought to be built on an earlier building dating from the 12th or 13th century, which would have been part of the defences of the walled village.

 In April 1939, after the end of the Civil War, Franco's troops used the building as a concentration camp for Republican prisoners.

 Opening hours: MAHE (Elche Archaeological and History Museum)